lauri-jokinen/blog/src/pages/nextcloud-installation/nextcloud-installation.md

 Database on a hard drive
 }

 # Install Ubuntu
-Install Ubuntu on your computer.
 Install Ubuntu 18.04 or newer.
-With this option you can use your server as a regular computer too: maybe a livingroom computer or such.
-RAID and disk management is easier this way.
+With this operating system you can use your server as a regular computer too: maybe a livingroom computer or such.
+RAID and disk management is easy using the graphical interface.
 We'll use 18.04 or newer because they support snap packages.

 If you want to be a pro, you might want to install Ubuntu Server 18.04 (or newer) instead.
-It has no visual interface, just a command line.
+It has no visual interface; just a command line.
 It might be more reliable, since it doesn't require as many drivers as the regular Ubuntu 18.04.
 You can also create the cloud on a virtual machine if you want.
+There are good instructions online for these variants.

-I recommend disabling all unnecessary connectivity, since it can affect drivers etc. and make the computer more unstable.
+I recommend disabling all unnecessary connectivity (bluetooth etc.), since it can affect drivers etc. and make the computer more unstable.
 It did with mine.

 # Check few addresses
 When you have your operating system set up, go to your internet settings and click on the wheel-icon.
 Take a note of your local IP address, it's something like, 192.168.1.52.
 Also note the MAC-address, something like 74:D4:35:84:34:13.
 We need these addresses soon.